Paradeshi

 Paradeshi is a 2007 Indian Malayalam-language drama film written and directed by P. T. Kunju Muhammed.
 It was produced by Antony Perumbavoor under the company Aashirvad Cinemas.
 Mohanlal plays Valiyakaththu Moosa, in three stages of his life, between the ages of 35 and 80.
 It also features Swetha Menon, Lakshmi Gopalaswamy, Padmapriya Janakiraman, Jagathy Sreekumar, and Siddique in significant roles.

-The film portrays the issue of Indian citizens who left the country before the partition of India in search of job, mostly to Arabia, and happened to reach Pakistan, and then when returned to the homeland, happened to be holding a Pakistani passport, and now is forced by the Indian authorities to leave the nation to Pakistan, which even the Pakistani authorities won't allow.
+The film portrays the issue of Indian citizens who left the country before the partition of India in search of job, mostly to Arabia, and happened to reach Pakistan, and then when they returned to the homeland, happened to be holding a Pakistani passport.
+They are now being forced by the Indian authorities to go to Pakistan, and even the Pakistani authorities won't take them.

 Plot

 Valiyakathu Moosa is an Indian Muslim who moves from the Malabar region of Kerala, India to Karachi, Pakistan during the British Raj in search of a job.
 Post-partition, he returns from Pakistan and settles down in Malappuram, Kerala.
 This man, who lives as a true Indian, doesn't get his Indian passport and thus an Indian identity in the official sense, even after 50 years of Independence.